airbytehq/airbyte/docs/connector-development/config-based/overview.md

 The only implementation as of now is `CheckStream`, which tries to read a record from a specified list of streams and fails if no records could be read.

+# Footnotes

-[^1] The paginator is conceptually more related to the requester than the data retriever, but is part of the `SimpleRetriever` because it inherits from `HttpStream` to increase code reusability.
+1. The paginator is conceptually more related to the requester than the data retriever, but is part of the `SimpleRetriever` because it inherits from `HttpStream` to increase code reusability.

-[^2] As of today, the requester acts as a config object and is not directly responsible for preparing the HTTP requests.
+2. As of today, the requester acts as a config object and is not directly responsible for preparing the HTTP requests.
 This is done in the `SimpleRetriever`'s parent class `HttpStream`.